flowr-analysis/flowr/wiki/Dataflow Graph.md

 > </details>
 >
 > Great, you should see a definition of `<-` which is constraint by the [control dependency](#control-dependencies) to the `if`.
-> Hence, trying to re-resolve the call using `getAllFunctionTargets` with the id (`11`) of the call as starting point will present you with
+> Hence, trying to re-resolve the call using `getAllFunctionCallTargets` (defined in [`./src/dataflow/internal/linker.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/internal/linker.ts)) with the id `11` of the call as starting point will present you with
 > the following target ids: { `4`, `built-in` }.
 > This way we know that the call may refer to the built-in assignment operator or to the multiplication.
 > Similarly, trying to resolve the name with `resolveByName` using the environment attached to the call vertex (filtering for any reference type) returns (in a similar fashion):